loganpowell/knock-cmake/readme.md

 This is a special build script for knock.
 You can find the original knock repository here: [https://github.com/BentonEdmondson/knock](https://github.com/BentonEdmondson/knock).
 Special thanks to Benton Edmondson and all the other knock contributors.

+**As of Febebury 8th, 2025.
+The upstream knock repo is currently offline, the build scripts provided here is configured to use a [fork of knock](https://github.com/Alvin-He/knock-cmake/tree/knock-base-release-79).**

 ## Installation

 NOTE: For x86-64 users, you may simply go to the [knock repository's release page](https://github.com/BentonEdmondson/knock/releases) to download a binary.
 The binary published by the upstream knock repository does not require any of the runtime dependencies here.